Valuable Life Lessons Learned Fishing with Dad

 Lessons from Dad

-Like some innate longing, since the beginning of time as we know it, fathers have taken their offspring fishing.
+Fishing with Dad – Like some innate longing, since the beginning of time as we know it, fathers have taken their offspring fishing.
 The passing of the proverbial torch, father teaches son or daughter how to provide food for the family.
 Sure, we live in an age where food is literally brought to your front door, but the sentiment still holds true.
 There’s something to be said for mastering the wild, creating an order in the chaotic world in which we live.
 Nothing is quite as iconic or nostalgic as fishing with dad.

-When out fishing with my dad, I remember him spending all his time baiting hooks, tying knots, casting lines, reeling in hooks caught by underwater plants, unhooking snags, and teaching in every one of those moments.
+When out fishing with dad, I remember him spending all his time baiting hooks, tying knots, casting lines, rowing oars, reeling in hooks caught by underwater plants, unhooking snags, and teaching in every one of those moments.
 Thinking back, I’m not sure I can remember my dad ever catching a fish himself.
 With eight kids in my family, fishing for my dad was the equivalent of running a marathon.
 Not the quiet, serenity that usually springs to mind when thinking about fishing.
 But even in the all-out scramble of fishing with a pack of cubs, life lessons imbue the sanguine memories.

 Fishing with Dad